 with a major bank to sell certain securities within the Company's catastrophe-linked securities portfolio ("Cat-Linked Securities").
 Under the terms of the Agreements, the Company originally sold its ownership interest in Cat-Linked Securities with a par amount of \$88.9 million to the bank for \$88.9 million during 2007.
-In 2008, the Company sold additional Cat-Linked Securities with a par amount of \$17.5 million to the bank for \$17.5 million.
+In 2008, the Company sold additional Cat-Linked Securities with a par amount of \$17.5 million.
 During 2009, Cat-Linked Securities with a par amount of \$49.9 million matured (2008 - \$29.0 million).
-Agreements allow the Company to repurchase these securities at par and obligate the Company to repurchase the securities under certain circumstances including catastrophe triggering events and events of default.
+Agreements allow the Company to repurchase these securities at par and obligate the Company to repurchase these securities under certain circumstances including catastrophe triggering events and events of default.
 As a result of this transaction, the Company is receiving the spread over LIBOR on the remaining \$27.5 million of Cat-Linked Securities, less a financing fee.